kikr/foosball/README.md

 If you're not able to load the `http` URL in your phone's web browser, try using the tethering/mobile hotspot feature on your phone (beware of data usage, though), connecting your computer to that WiFi network, and restarting the packager.
 If you are using a VPN you may need to disable it.

+## Dev server using incorrect network interface

+I had an issue of React Native dev server using wrong network to host the app.
+Somehow it didn't pick the default Wifi interface, instead it used by Virtual Box network, thus I wasn't able to laod to app using by phone.

+I was able to fix this by assigning my Wifi interface metric to 10 (this prioritises/makes it default).
+[See this answer](https://github.com/react-community/create-react-native-app/issues/60#issuecomment-287081523)

 ### iOS Simulator won't open

 If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`: